As a child, discipline for me and my friends usually involved fear based tactics like yelling and spanking. How times have changed!

 3. Be adaptable (transitioning from the timeout bubble to taking things away)

 My kids have been known to test boundaries when given the opportunity.
-As toddlers and preschoolers, the timeout bubble worked like a charm almost every time (read more about my experiences here).
+As toddlers and preschoolers, the timeout bubble worked like a charm almost every time (read more here).
 As they've gotten older, discussions and taking things away, such as playdates or electronic devices, tend to be more a more effective way of curbing unacceptable behaviour.
-I’m not a fan of taking away sports nor am I inclined to reward good behaviour with treats (see Dr. Pam’s post about rewarding kids with treats here).
+I’m not a fan of taking away sports and rarely reward good behaviour with treats (see Dr. Pam’s post about rewarding kids with treats here).

 Please share your ideas and experiences when it comes to disciplining children below!